finishing.com logo ips1

 brass (cyanide base)

-can any body solve this issue ?
+Can anybody solve this issue ?

 Azhar Mahar

-employee - Karachi
+employee - Karachi, Pakistan

-you can also use calcium oxide / calcium hydroxide to precipitate carbonates, but see that temperature doesnot raise too much which will lead to cyanide break down and carbonate buildup.
+A. You can also use calcium oxide / calcium hydroxide to precipitate carbonates, but see that temperature doesnot raise too much which will lead to cyanide break down and carbonate buildup.

 Good luck